LTC Norman S. Lawrence

 His awards and decorations include the Bronze Star with two oak leaf clusters, Defense Meritorious Service Medal with one oak leaf cluster, Meritorious Service Medal with one oak leaf cluster, Joint Service Commendation Medal, Army Commendation Medal with three oak leaf clusters, Army Achievement Medal with 5 oak leaf clusters and several other service medals, ribbons and unit awards.
 He has earned the Combat Action Badge, Jumpmaster Parachutist Badge, Romanian Parachutist Badge, and the Army Staff Identification Badge.

 Command Sergeant Major

 CSM Cynthia B. Reed

-Sergeant Major Reed’s awards and decorations include the Meritorious Service Medals (4th OLC); Army Commendation Medal (2nd OLC); Army Achievement Medal (3rd OLC); Army Superior Unit Award; Good Conduct Medal (8th Award); National Defense Service Medal; Global War on Terrorism Service Medal; Noncommissioned Officer Professional Development Ribbon, Numeral 4; Army Service Ribbon; Overseas Ribbon; Glen E. Morrell Award for Recruiting Excellence; Recruiter Ring; and the Gold Recruiter Badge.
+CSM Reed’s awards and decorations include: the Meritorious Service Medal, 4th Oak Leaf Cluster, the Army Commendation Medal, 2nd Oak Leaf Cluster; the Army Achievement Medal 3rd Oak Leaf Cluster; Army Good Conduct Medal 9th award; the Army Superior Unit Award 1st Oak Leaf Cluster; National Defense Service Medal with Bronze Star; Global War on Terrorism Medal; Noncommissioned Officer Professional Development Ribbon with numerical 4 device; Army Service Ribbon; Over-seas Service Ribbon; the Recruiting Ring and the Glen E. Morrell Award for Recruiting Excellence; Driver/Mechanic Badge.